 Cultural Awareness Program

-This program is designed to develop awareness of the history and culture of Indigenous peoples.
-This program equips employees and contractors with the skills required to foster understanding and create better relationships between AltaGas and Indigenous communities.
+In 2021, we are launching an enterprise-wide Indigenous awareness program.
+This program will help employees to develop awareness of the history and culture of Indigenous peoples and will equip employees and contractors with the skills required to foster understanding and create better relationships between AltaGas and Indigenous communities.

 AltaGas First Nations Development Fund

 Nominated for a 2014 Social Finance Award, this partnership between AltaGas and Indian Business Corporation is the first of its kind.
 The fund provides access to capital for Indigenous entrepreneurs in Canada.